Regna Darnell: Recognition and awards

 In early 2000, Darnell was awarded the Hellmuth Prize and was the first woman to gain this achievement.
 In 2004, she had received the Gene Weltfish Award for her service and contributions to anthropology.
 She received the Distinguished University Professor Award from the University of Western Ontario in 2005, which recognizes sustained excellence in scholarship over a substantial career at Western.
 Darnell has been awarded the 2005 Anthropological Association's Franz Boas Award for Exemplary Service to Anthropology.
-The Philosophical Society awarded Darnell in 2005 for her excellence in linguistics and anthropology.
-Darnell is also the recipient of the 2007 Premier’s Distinction Award for the Social Science and Humanities and the 2021-2022 Lifetime Achievement Award from the American Society for Ethnohistory.
+The American Philosophical Society elected Darnell in 2004 for her excellence in linguistics and anthropology.
+Darnell is also the recipient of the 2007 Premier's Distinction Award for the Social Science and Humanities and the 2021-2022 Lifetime Achievement Award from the American Society for Ethnohistory.

 Associations and societies

-Darnell has previously resided as president of the Society for Humanistic Anthropology, the American Society of Ethnohistory, the Northern American Association for the History of the Languages, and the American Philosophical Society.
+Darnell has previously resided as president of the Society for Humanistic Anthropology, the American Society of Ethnohistory, and the Northern American Association for the History of the Languages.

 Regna had chaired for the American Anthropological Associations Centennial Executive and Advisory Commissions in 2002.
 She served two terms as president of the University of Western Ontario Faculty Association, as well as a representative for faculty on the UWO Board of Governors between 2011 and 2015.
 She is one of five fellows for the Royal Society of Canada, as well as a member of the American Philosophical Society.